ch007m/r-d/tap/README.md

       * [Clean](#clean)
       * [Additional tools](#additional-tools)

-## Platform
+## What is TAP

-Tanzu Application Platform - https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html is a solution designed to be deployed top of K8s.
+Tanzu Application Platform - https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.1/tap-0-1/GUID-overview.html is a packaged set of components that helps developers and operators to more easily build, deploy, and manage apps on a Kubernetes platform.

+Short summary about what is TAP is available here: http://i-programmer.cloudapp.net/news/90-tools/9503-vmware-announces-tanzu-application-platform-.html

+Tanzu Application Platform simplifies workflows in both the inner loop and outer loop of Kubernetes-based app development:

+- Inner Loop: The inner loop describes a developer’s local development environment where they code and test apps.
+The activities that take place in the inner loop include writing code, committing to a version control system, deploying to a development or staging environment, testing, and then making additional code changes.

+- Outer Loop: The outer loop describes the steps to deploy apps to production and maintain them over time.
+For example, on a cloud-native platform, the outer loop includes activities such as building container images, adding container security, and configuring continuous integration (CI) and continuous delivery (CD) pipelines.

 The problem they would like to solve is presented within this video: https://www.youtube.com/watch?v=9oupRtKT_JM

-Short summary about what is TAP is available here: http://i-programmer.cloudapp.net/news/90-tools/9503-vmware-announces-tanzu-application-platform-.html

 It packages different technology such as: